linphone-40685558/group3-coursework/usecases/usecase10.md

 ## Extensions

-If the provided country is not in the database, the system will print an error.
+If the provided country is not in the database, the system will print an error message "Country not found.
+Please check the country name and try again."

 ## Sub-Variations